Family Resources Hope begins at Decision Point Center

 Trauma therapy (EMDR) is available to clients with underlying trauma issues, while treatment of co-occurring mental health disorders is provided by our highly qualified psychiatrists.

 Physical health Services, are available to address any needs a client might have, including nutritional needs.
 Clients are assessed and treated by our medical staff or by medical specialists in the Prescott community.
-RNs are on-duty 24/7 in order to ensure all of our clients’ medical needs are met.
+Nurses are on-duty 24/7 in order to ensure all of our clients’ medical needs are met.

 SAFETY CALL